Rochet2/AIO/README.md

 -- Returns true if we are on server side, false if we are on client side isServer = AIO.IsServer()

+-- Returns true if we are on main lua state, true if we are on client side isMainState = AIO.IsMainState()

 -- Returns AIO version - note the type is not guaranteed to be a number version = AIO.GetVersion()

--- Adds the file at given path to files to send to players if called on server side.
+-- Adds the file at given path to files to send to players if called on server side in main state.
 -- The addon code is trimmed according to settings in AIO.lua.
 -- The addon is cached on client side and will be updated only when needed.
 -- Returns false on client side and true on server side.
 By default the